Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

-\begin{proof} The four-fold $X$ is obtained by first blowing-up $\PP(U)$ along $\mathbb{B}$ and then contracting $\Omega$ onto a ruled surface $S$.
-The quadric fibration $\Omega$ is the exceptional divisor over $S$ when one blows-up $X$ along $S$ Let us denote by $W$ the blow-up of $\PP(U)$ along $\mathbb{B}$, which is naturally isomorphic to the blow-up of $X$ along $S$.
-The two assertions are proved by comparing the two semiorthogonal decompositions of $\Db(W)$ induced by the two descriptions of $W$, as the blow-up on one hand of $\PP(U)$ and on the other of $X$.
-To this end, recall that the derived category of $\PP^1$ is generated by two line bundles.
-In particular, by the two descriptions of $W$ as a blow-up, we get two semiorthogonal decompositions of $\Db(W)$ given by exceptional objects with orthogonal complements respectively $\Db(\mathbb{B})$ and $\cat{A}_X$.
-Then it is enough to repeat the previous mutations in the relative setting: all the results used there, properly adapted, hold in the relative setting. \end{proof} \begin{remark} Notice that the proof of Theorem~\ref{thm-with-mutations} applies whenever we consider the base to be a rational smooth projective variety whose derived category is generated by vector bundles, as for example any $\PP^n$ or any smooth quadric hypersurface. \end{remark}
+The two assertions are proved by comparing the two semiorthogonal decompositions of $\Db(\cW)$ induced by the two descriptions of $\cW$, as the blow-up on one hand of $\PP(U)$ and on the other of $\cX$.
+To this end, recall that the derived category of $\PP^1$ admits a semiorthogonal decomposition by two categories generated by exceptional line bundles. we get two semiorthogonal decompositions of $\Db(\cW)$ given by exceptional objects with orthogonal complements respectively $\Db(\mathbb{B})$ and $\cat{A}_\cX$.

+In order to get the required equivalence explicitly, one has to perform the same mutations as before in the relative setting.
+Indeed one has a diagram